Sri Lankan diaspora: Italy

 Admission acts also encouraged more Sinhalese to migrate to Italy.
 For example, the Dini Decree in 1996 made it more easier for Sinhalese workers to bring their family to Italy.
 In Rome, Naples and Milan, the Sinhalese have built up "enlarged families", where jobs are exchanged among relatives and compatriots.

 The Sinhalese prefer to send their children to English speaking countries for their education and consider Italian education mediocre.

 The major organisation representing the Sinhalese in Italy is the Sri Lanka Association Italy.

 The Sri Lanka - Italy Business Council - Ceylon Chamber of Commerce is an organization in Italy for promoting investment, trade and joint venture between the two countries.

 Netherlands

 In 2017, there were 12,696 Sri Lankans in the Netherlands, with just over 5,700 of them second generation Sri Lankans in the Netherlands.
 There were 5,500 men and a thousand less women in 2010.

 Norway

 As of 1 January 2010 Statistics Norway recorded 13,772 Sri Lankans living in Norway, an increase of 339 from the year before.
 The capital city Oslo is home to about 7,000 Sri Lankans while Norway's second largest city Bergen has about a thousand Sri Lankan residents.

+Romania

+In December 2023, it was reported that Romania has attracted increased numbers of immigrants from South Asia, including Nepalis and Sri Lankans.
+Sri Lankans in Romania made up the second largest expatriate force of non-European Union origin, with a total of 15,807 people.